 Well that’s a good question.
-It’s not because they have a huge craving for rubber and/or plastic and metal, but rather to stop their teeth from overgrowing.
+It’s not because they have a huge craving for rubber and/or plastic and metal.
+Instead, they do it to stop their teeth from overgrowing.
 Unlike humans, rodent teeth don’t stop growing.
 Rats and mice need to constantly gnaw and chew on objects in order to wear them down.
 This keeps them at a suitable length, allowing them to carry on with their day to day activities.

 Rats and mice use their teeth on a frequent basis.
 Keeping them in tip-top condition is imperative.

-FACT: rodents such as rats and mice spend ⅕ of their lifetime grooming themselves?
+FUN FACT: Rodents such as rats and mice spend ⅕ of their lifetime grooming themselves.

 Due to how a rat’s jaw is structured, they can gnaw and chew their way through almost everything very efficiently and forcefully.

-Rats are known to chew their way through wood structures like door frames, baseboards and wooden beams.
+Rats can chew their way through wood structures like door frames, baseboards and wooden beams.
 The reason behind this is to not only to keep their teeth in line, but also to get to new areas which are either a potential nesting environment or a mecca for delicious food.

-Whether it’s your HDMI cable to your TV at home or the ethernet cables running to your servers in your office, rats and mice will chew and gnaw at anything.
+Whether it’s your HDMI cable to your TV at home or the ethernet cables running to your servers in your office, rats and mice will chew and gnaw through them all.

 The main risk that comes out of this nasty habit is the potential fire hazard it causes.
 Exposed wires are never a good thing, especially in areas such as the kitchen and bathroom where there’s often a lot of water or condensation.
 And as you know water and electricity is never a good combination.

-On top of this damage, they can also produce electrical shortcuts, resulting in blackouts and other electronic related issues.
+On top of this damage, they can also produce electrical shorts, resulting in blackouts and other electronic related issues.

 Cars provide a great nesting area for rats.
 They are warm, cozy and sheltered from the elements.
 On top of this, if your car is parked in an attached garage, it gives them easy access to the holy grail of all rodent feeding areas – your home!

-Aside from the damage rodents can cause to your home, along with the financial ramifications this causes, these home dwelling pests can also cause a serious risk to your health.
-Over the last 10 centuries more lives have been taken as a result of rodent borne diseases than that of all the wars ever fought.
+Aside from the damage rodents can cause to your home and the financial ramifications of said damage, these home dwelling pests can also cause a serious risk to your health.
+Over the last 10 centuries, more lives have been taken as a result of rodent-borne diseases than that of all the wars ever fought.

 It is estimated that rodents carry around 40 diseases which are harmful to humans.

-The most common diseases which rats are known to carry are:
+The most common diseases rats can carry are: